rishikaiytha/Image-based-attendence-capture-system-using-Deep-learning-and-Pytorch/README.md

    Part 02: A write up about how recurrent neural network such as LSTM and GRU based models can be used in Autonomous             Vehicles

    INSTRUCTION:
-   1. Read the file "Part-01" for details regarding part 1  of the  submission
+   1. Read the file "Part-01" for details regarding the code
    2. Image_classifier.ipynb is the python notebook of my code
-   3. For Part-02 of the Submission, Open the file names "Part-02 Interview"